efwoods/Neural-Nexus/README.md

 Stunning gradient backgrounds and glassmorphism effects Responsive layout that works on different screen sizes Smooth animations and hover effects
-Professional color scheme with purple, cyan, and blue tones
+Professional color scheme with purple, cyan, and green tones

 🎯 How to Use